Funkabwehr: Equipment

 The VHF DF kit, Type D were transportable sets, usually mounted on or inside a vehicle.
-At the place from which one was to be operated it was taken off the vehicle, and configured for ground use.
+At the place from which one was to be operated it was taken off the vehicle and configured for ground use.
 DF equipment used Dipoles.
-From a good operational site, the equipment located a transmitter to within one kilometer at a distance of 60 kilometers.
-The motorized very close-range DF troops were equipped with VHF intercept receivers of the Type V configuration, and for very close-range DF work, they used belt DF and different kinds of suitcase DF units.
+From a good operational site, the equipment located a transmitter to within one kilometre at a distance of 60 kilometres.
+The motorised, close-range DF troops were equipped with VHF intercept receivers of the Type V configuration, and for very close-range DF work, they used belt DF and different kinds of suitcase DF units.

 The Belt Direction finding unit was a small, flat apparatus which can be worn as a belt under a jacket or coat without being noticed.
 The power supply is small enough to be carried in the trousers pocket.
 The DF unit antenna consists of a thick, rubber insulated cable.
-This comes out of the DF apparatus along the right hip of the carrier, passes under the right arm, and over the back of his neck, then under the left arm, down to the left hip.
+This comes out of the DF apparatus along the right hip of the carrier, passes under the right arm and over the back of his neck, then under the left arm, down to the left hip.
 Operations conducted with the belt DF unit could only be carried out in the case of distances under 400 metres.
 Only direction could be determined, but it could not be sensed, possibly resulting in a 180° error.

 The Suit Case DF unit resembled the close-range HF DF unit.
 The ideal instrument was one developed by the VHF signals monitoring company.
 It was constructed as follows:

 The instrument was in a box that looked like the kit of a locksmith.
 The shoulder strap, with a wire running through it, served as the DF antenna.
 The DF operation could be carried out even more inconspicuously than with the former equipment, as the DF technician did not have to turn their face in the direction of the transmitter The null he was looking for was no longer in front or in back of them, but either to the right or the left.
 In the suitcase there were two receivers, one to listen to the control station, the other to listen to the agent station.
-In this manner, the DF technician could switch back and forth between agent and control with one hand, and could easily determine at any given time, whether they were unable to hear the agent station for the reason that the control was transmitting, or whether the agent was transmitting and they could not hear them as they were too far away.
+In this manner, the DF technician could switch back and forth between agent and control with one hand and could easily determine, at any given time whether they were unable to hear the agent station for the reason that the control was transmitting, or whether the agent was transmitting and they could not hear them as they were too far away.